From dark mode to Art Deco, these are the trends you need to know about before your next website redesign.

-Thanks to technology advancements and the fact that it’s easier than ever to connect with a talented designer online, hand-drawn site elements have become a bona fide website design trend.
-And we don’t mean sloppy text and amateur sketches.
-Today’s hand-drawn text and icons still look polished and on brand.
+Thanks to technology advancements and the fact that it’s easier than ever to connect with a talented designer online, hand-drawn site elements have become a bona fide website design trend as of late.

-Designers will often use software tools to create hand-drawn elements, allowing them to be easily replicated, reproduced and repurposed.
-Ideally, you should have access to your hand-drawn files so you can use them on your website, collateral, and other materials as well.
+Designers will often use software tools to create hand-drawn elements, allowing them to be easily replicated and reproduced.
+Make sure you have access to your hand-drawn files so you can repurpose them on collateral, merch, social media, and elsewhere.

 4. Lazy loading

 As Google’s Developers blog explains, lazy loading is a design technique that means your website’s page elements (such as images, text, and videos) load as needed instead of all at once.